alexanderjsingleton/logarithmic-orchard/README.md

 ##Summary

-Here is Ruby a forecasting model simulating annual orange orchard yield from from creation to maturity.
+Here is Ruby a forecasting model simulating annual orange orchard yield from creation to maturity.

 The tests in `orange_tree_spec.rb` show how all this might work together.